Developing Applications with Geo-Distributed CRDBs on Redis Enterprise Software (RS)

 Other Data Types

-Bitmap, Bitfields, and Hyperloglog data types and operations are not currently supported in this version of CRDBs.
+Bitmap and Bitfields, data types and operations are not currently supported in this version of CRDBs.

 CRDB supports Lua scripts, but unlike standard Redis, Lua scripts always execute in effects replication mode.
 There is currently no way to execute them in script-replication mode.